google/blockly-samples/codelabs/getting_started/getting_started.md

 ### Play Mode

 By default, the app launches in "**Play Mode**".
 In this mode, you can see 9 buttons.
 None of them can do anything yet.
-The idea is to let user define custom behaviors for each button, using Blockly.
+The idea is to let the user define custom behaviors for each button, using Blockly.

 ![image](play_mode.png)